 I’m not a big fan of battery-powered power tools in the workshop (with the exception of the screwdriver drill), as an electric cord (almost) always provides the necessary electrical power.
 And the batteries need to be charged.
 Yes, it makes me very angry to have to leave a job due to lack of battery charge.

 The advantage of battery-powered jigsaws, apart from not having the inconvenience of the cord, is that they can be used in areas without electrical current (such as in the garden at home).
 And besides, since we don’t have a cable, we won’t trip over it, it won’t get in our way and we won’t run the risk of cutting it.
-Oh, you’ve never cut a wire?
-I do.
+Oh, you’ve never cut the electric cable of a power tool?
+I did.
 With an electric hedge trimmer 🙁

 a.- The first thing to do before cutting with a jigsaw is to draw the cutting line.
 And if we want to be precise, we have to check if the cutting line belongs to the piece we want or if it is outside the piece.
 That way we will know if we should cut on one side of the line or the other.
 And if we should remove the line while cutting (the line does not belong to the final piece) or not (the line does belong to the final piece).
 We must also take into account that we may prefer to adjust the size of the part with a disk sander or a belt sander.